-Drawing upon our empirical analyses, we point out some promising future directions for GSL.
+Drawing upon our empirical analyses, we point out some promising future directions for GSL and discuss future work for the refinement of OpenGSL.

 Rethinking the necessity of homophily in GSL.
-While current GSL methods commonly pursue homophily within the refined graph structure, observations 3 and 4 suggest that performance improvements in GSL do not necessarily originate from increased homophily.
-Consequently, it is essential to rethink the necessity of homophily in GSL and explore other factors contributing to the effectiveness of GSL.
+While current GSL methods commonly pursue homophily within the refined graph structure, observations 3 and 4 suggest that performance enhancements in GSL do not necessarily originate from increased homophily.
+Consequently, it is essential to rethink the necessity of homophily in GSL and to explore alternative factors contributing to the effectiveness of GSL.

 Designing adaptive GSL methods for diverse datasets.
 Observations 1 and 2 indicate that current GSL method do not universally work well across diverse datasets.
-Thus, there is an evident opportunity for creating innovative GSL methods that can adapt to diverse datasets.
-To achieve this goal, two critical questions arise: 1) What characteristics should learned structures exhibit for disparate datasets?
-Our observation 4 highlights that a sole focus on homophily may not lead to substantial improvements in certain datasets, suggesting the need to explore more reliable properties.
+Thus, there is an evident opportunity for creating innovative GSL method that adapt effectively to diverse datasets.
+In pursuit of this goal, two critical questions arise: 1) What characteristics should learned structures exhibit for disparate datasets?
+Our observation 4 highlights that a sole focus on homophily may not lead to substantial advancements in certain datasets, suggesting the need to explore more crucial properties.
 2) How can we incorporate these characteristics into the structure learning?
-Some properties might be hard to evaluate or optimize, warranting further investigation.
+Some properties might be hard to evaluate or optimize, hence surrogate evaluators warrant further investigation.
+By answering these questions, we can develop more effective and efficient GSL methods that are better suited for a variety of real-world applications.

 Developing task-agnostic GSL methods.
-Existing research efforts on GSL are mainly task-motivated.
+Existing research efforts on GSL are mainly taskmotivated.
 However, real-world scenarios often necessitate the refinement of a graph structure without accessing the downstream task.
-Although there are a few preliminary works on task-agnostic GSL [26, 22, 52], they exhibit certain limitations on preserving the naive characteristics such as proximity which is not sufficient in downstream tasks like graph clustering [12].
+Although there are a few preliminary work on task-agnostic GSL [19, 16, 43], they exhibit certain limitations on preserving the naive characteristics such as proximity which is not sufficient in downstream tasks like graph clustering.
 The core challenge is to extract semantic information from the graph data and to define optimality of the structure in the absence of explicit labels.

 Improving the efficiency of GSL methods.
-Observation ® exposes the issue of efficiency in GSL, requiring further attention in GSL research.
-Some GSL methods may run out of memory or exceed the time limit, even though the datasets we use are fairly small by today's standards [14].
+Observation 7 exposes the issue of efficiency in GSL, requiring further attention in GSL research.
 The practical utility of current GSL methodologies is often hampered by these efficiency issues.
-Although some attempts have been made to address this problem, including limiting the weights on pre-existing edges [9] or employing anchor points [2], they commonly compromise the expressiveness of GSL.
-Drawing inspiration from the successful adoption of sampling strategies in Graph Neural Networks (GNNs) for acceleration [25], it would be promising to devise sophisticated sampling methodologies specifically tailored for GSL.
+Although some attempts have been made to address this problem, they commonly compromise the expressiveness of GSL.
+These compromises include limiting the weights on pre-existing edges [5] or employing anchor points [1].
+Drawing inspiration from the successful adoption of sampling strategies in Graph Neural Networks (GNNs) for acceleration [18], it would be promising to devise sophisticated sampling methodologies specifically tailored for GSL.